elotroalex/frontlines/pages/ebola_history.md

 countries were still facing the aftermath of years of civil war and armed conflict that left the populations of both countries with weakened infrastructure and damaged faith in their respective governments.
-In Liberia, a violent military coup sparked the first civil war.
+In Liberia, a military coup sparked the first civil war.
 The conflict took place from 1989 to 1997, leading to the deaths approximately 250,000 people[^5] and displacing a further 750,000.
 A second civil war broke out in 1999, further destabilizing the region.